scala-ide/scala-worksheet/README.md

 ## Note:

-There is no default profile.
-You need to specify a profile manually, choosing what version of the Scala IDE and Scala compiler you want to build against:
+There are several profiles for choosing what version of the Scala IDE and Scala compiler you want to build against:

 * `scala-ide-2.0-scala-2.9`